myltik/azure-docs.ru-ru/articles/app-service-web/app-service-web-arm-with-sql-database-provision.md

     },

-### Правила оповещения для кодов состояний 403 и 500, высокой загрузки ЦП и длины очереди HTTP
+### <a name="alert-rules-for-status-codes-403-and-500's,-high-cpu,-and-http-queue-length"></a>Alert rules for status codes 403 and 500's, High CPU, and HTTP Queue Length

     {
       "apiVersion": "2014-04-01",